iitggithub/magento/README.md

 Variable              | Default Value (docker-compose) | Description
 --------------------- | ------------------------------ |------------
 MYSQL_ROOT_PASSWORD   | password                       | MySQL root password (required)
-MYSQL_DATABASE        | magento                        | The name of a MySQL database to create on startup MYSQL_USER            | magento                        | The mysql user to create on startup MYSQL_PASSWORD        | password                       | The password for the mysql user above
+MYSQL_HOST            | percona-server                 | The host serving the MySQL database MYSQL_DATABASE        | magento                        | The name of a MySQL database to create on startup MYSQL_USER            | magento                        | The mysql user to create on startup MYSQL_PASSWORD        | password                       | The password for the mysql user above